-Augment Analytics Server: This tier (also known as the "AI" server) processes all AI and machine learning requests related to Python, R and NLQ.
-Resource usage is high, but speed it less key.
+Augmented Analytics Server: This tier (also known as the "AI" server) processes all AI and machine learning requests related to Python, R and NLQ.
+Resource usage is high, and speed is key.

 Peripheral Servers

 Peripheral servers cannot be installed separately and are installed automatically as companion services with the core tiers.